Patrick Patras Discusses Benefits to IP Owners of Patents Found Invalid But Revived by a Settlement

 Mr. Patras devotes his practice to intellectual property law, with particular emphasis on patent litigation.
 He has extensive experience in all aspects of patent litigation and has tried patent infringement cases in federal court, as well as in the arbitration setting.

-Read the full article "How to Wield a Patent After a Settlement Axes Invalidity" on the Law360 website. (subscription required)
+Read "How to Wield a Patent After a Settlement Axes Invalidity" on the Law360 website (subscription required)